Fired for Performance? Appeal to the MSPB (Updated 2023).

 Before the Proposed Removal: The Requirement of a Reasonable (and Meaningful) Opportunity to Improve Performance

-Before the agency can propose your removal under Chapter 43, it must give you a reasonable opportunity to improve your performance.
+Even if your performance began the decline, before the agency can propose your removal under Chapter 43, it must give you a reasonable opportunity to improve your performance.
 This is commonly accomplished with a performance improvement plan ("PIP").
 The Agency has to specify what performance is not acceptable, what standard you must attain to be acceptable, and warn you that you can be removed unless performance becomes - and remains - acceptable.

 You can essentially be "on probation" for up to a year after being notified of the unacceptable performance.
 Even after the PIP or improvement period ends, if management decides your performance fell below the acceptable threshold during the one (1) year period, your removal can be proposed without further PIP's or opportunities to improve.